alum-challenges/alum-challenges/README.md

 - Submit50 to push solution
 - See what you solved

 Note: This project is an initiative of enthousiastic CS50 alums.
-This project is not part of or endorsed by CS50.
+This project is not part of or endorsed by CS50, HarvardX or Harvard University.
 The entire project is unofficial.